Moniter123/build-cdn/_posts/2018-02-08-docker-101-anatomy.md

 then needs to fulfill the obligations outlined above.

 > **Danger:** shell scripts are tricky to get right as init programs.
 Instead, you should use something like
 > supervisord if you need to run multiple applications in your container.
+The rkt container runtime has a workaround
+> for this, but it's not without its drawbacks.

 In all cases, your program must handle signals correctly.
 (So it must stop if it receives a `SIGTERM`, for example.)